Licence classes

 If your application is incomplete, or we need more information or verification, the assessment will take more time.
 Requests for more information will be sent to you via email.

-Assessments of applications will not be fast tracked in any circumstances.
+Note: assessments of applications will not be fast tracked in any circumstances.

 Your responsibilities